A Seller’s Guide on How Amazon Bidding Works?

 Most CPC auctions follow standard Second-Price Auction rules, which state that the highest bidder only pays $0.01 more than the second-highest bidder.

 However, Amazon uses an enhanced Second-Price Auction which selects and ranks eligible ads by evaluating both the target-level bid and the relevance to the matched query (projected to be measured using expected CTR and conversion rates – albeit these details are kept close to the vest).

 This means that the auction winner may not necessarily need to bid the highest to win the first placement as relevance can introduce a discount factor.

 How do advertisers calculate the optimal bid?

-At its very core, bidding on Amazon is a science with many, widely-accepted principles.
+At its very core, bidding on Amazon Keyword Bidding is a science with many, widely-accepted principles.
 Consequently, advertising experts have developed a widely-accepted, simplified equation to calculate a bid:

 Bid = Max.
 CPC = Avg.
 Order Value x Conversion Rate x ACOS Target